BRIGHT FUTURES — Nederland senior Jaden Nguyen "will do great things" on path to being a doctor - Port Arthur News

 “I haven’t really pinpointed what specialty I want,” Nguyen said.
 “There are a lot of specialties in the health care field.
 I am keeping an open mind and can wait to see what I want to specialize in.”

-Teachers describe Nguyen a student they love having in the classroom because he cares about the work and takes pride in his accomplishments.
+Teachers describe Nguyen as a student they love having in the classroom because he cares about the work and takes pride in his accomplishments.
 They point to his many advanced placement classes at the high school, as well as his college co-enrolled courses as examples of his commitment.

 Health science teacher Kimberly Nelson describes Nguyen as the ultimate go-getter unafraid of a challenge.